SamuraisEpic/vfio-gpu-passthrough/README.md

 ```

 ##### 1.2.2: Checking if IOMMU Groups are Valid
 So what you wanna do here, is run the script provided in the repo, or you can make the script yourself.
 If you wanna make the script yourself, i recommend placing it in a seperate `vfio` directory within your Home directory.
-Assuming you've done that, past this glob of code into it, and then run it.
+Assuming you've done that, paste this glob of code into it, and then run it.

 ```
 #!/bin/bash